AMERICAN INDIAN COMMUNITY DEVELOPMENT CORPORATION - MINNEAPOLIS Minnesota

 American Indian Community Development Corporation - Amenities:

-American Indian Community Development Corporation enables older adults to get multiple amenities, such as:
+American Indian Community Development Corporation enables older adults to take advantage of many amenities, including:

 - Cleaning and housekeeping of apartments